TritonDataCenter/rfd/rfd/0004/README.md

 We could re-use the existing docker code (go-lang) to build and export the
 image:

-  - requires an imgapi docker registry endpoint and push the built image to it
+  - requires an IMGAPI docker registry endpoint and push the built image to it
-    - once pushed to imgapi, it would be available (like it had been pulled)
+    - once pushed to IMGAPI, it would be available (like it had been pulled)
   - when I checked to see if we could re-use docker/docker for building
     - seems too many missing pieces (in lx zones) to support this
       - lxc, namespaces, cgroups, deep-kernel tie in